 Figure 2.
 Rainfall Summary

-In the 12 months ending June 30, 2018, the STIA sampled 16 rainfall events with rainfall ranging from 0.13 to 3.4 inches.
+During this reporting period, the STIA sampled sixteen (16) rainfall events with rainfall ranging from 0.13 to 3.4 inches.
 Dry weather preceding these events ranged from 14 hours (May 16, 2019) to 12.8 days (March 25, 2019).
 The tabular sample data in Appendix A includes storm event data such as rainfall depth, antecedent rainfall, and length of antecedent dry period.

 Data Presentation Methods